012notforu/looptronics/README.md

 # looptronics
 symbolic loops.

+What This Actually Is

+This engine is a symbolic computational system that imitates the structure of physical field equations — not by simulating real-world quantities like mass or velocity directly, but by evolving discrete symbolic values across a 2D grid using local update rules.

+The core field, θ(x, y, t), represents symbolic phase — an abstract value that doesn’t correspond to physical units, but whose gradients (∇θ), curls (∇×∇θ), and Laplacians (∇²θ) are treated as if they behave like velocity, vorticity, and diffusion in fluid dynamics.

+This is not a physics simulation.

+It’s a symbolic mimicry of physical principles — an algorithm that structurally mirrors the patterns and causality found in real systems, without relying on actual numeric physics or floating-point continuity

 Symbolic Coherence Field Dynamics (SCFD)

 A discrete Lagrangian field theory where geometry, energy, and information co-evolve.
 Real-time simulation in JavaScript.
 No external dependencies.
 Built for exploration.